ncmadhu/FlaskDemo/README.md

-This Folder contains sample python programs for flask rest server.
+This Folder contains sample python programs for Flask rest server.